tommyinb/leetcode-hardest-problem/README.md

 ## Check if the Rectangle Corner is Reachable

-In fact, this question can be easily solved by DFS and simple geometry.
+In fact, this question can be easily solved by BFS and simple geometry.
 We just need check if the circles can be connected together blocking all the path from origin to corner.

 ![Question](./preview/question.png)

 ## Beats 100%

-What makes my solution unique is the use of bidirectional DFS.
+What makes my solution unique is the restructuring of the search algorithm.
 Instead of only progressing forward from the start, it also traces backward from the end.
-This reduces the search space, resulting in faster performance with minimal added complexity.
+This significantly reduces the search space, resulting in much faster performance with minimal added complexity.

 ```ts
 while ((currentCircle = currentCircles.shift())) {